SpudMonkey7k/neopets-AIO-Fix/README.md

 **Flash error**
 ![Flash error](https://github.com/SpudMonkey7k/neopets-IE/blob/main/assets/flash-error.png)

-IE will initially hand loading the Flash games, simply wait a couple of seconds then click on the white square where the game should be.
+IE will initially hang loading the Flash games, simply wait a couple of seconds then click on the white square where the game should be.
 A message similar to the one above will popup.
 Simply clicking `Stop script` should start loading the game for you.

 > Make sure that Waterfox Classic and IE are certificated and that Fiddler is running when trying to play on Neopets.